gemoc/MODELS2017Tutorial/README.md

 ## Part 2.
 Language engineering

-In this part, you will - due to temporal restrictions - extend the metamodel and semantics of a language for finite state machines (FSM).
-In the first step, you will load the projects implementing the language into the language workbench, start the modeling workbench, and execute/debug an FSM.
-Afterwards, you will extend the metamodel of the FSM language with three new concepts related to FSM variables and their usage.
-Then you will add behavior of these new concepts to the language, and add a new concrete (graphical) syntax to them.
+In this part, you will implement from-scratch a new modeling language that support the behavioral definition of a system in terms of a set of simplified Finite State Machines (FSM), communicating each others through buffers.
+In the first step, you will use the language workbench to define the abstract and concrete syntaxes, as well as the behavioral semantics.
+Then you will launch the modeling workbench to use your new modeling language to edit models, and then execute, animate and debug them.

 ### 2.1 Running the FSM example